They are the Yin and Yang of Leaders People Want to Follow. Or Not.

 If you ask just about anyone about the kinds of qualities that every great leader possesses, it’s certain that someone will say: “confidence.”
 This makes sense as we’re all inspired by people who exude confidence.
 They make us feel like all things are possible.
 It’s a kind of infectious energy that’s impossible to resist.

 The catch is that there is actually a fine line for leaders to walk between projecting confidence-and arrogance.
-Unlike a confident leader, who everyone wants to follow, no one wants to work for an arrogant leader who, instead of projecting positive energy, drags everyone down around them.
+Unlike confident leadership, which everyone wants to follow, no one wants to work for an arrogant leader who, instead of projecting positive energy, drags everyone down around them.
 That presents a kind of yin-and-yang balancing act for leaders to navigate.
 In some ways, arrogance is the evil twin of confidence.

 We certainly want to avoid turning to the dark side, but how do we avoid it as a leader?
 It turns out there are four factors that separate a confident leader from an arrogant one.